Interesting Facts About the Man Who Became Known as "Brampton Billy"

 In 2000, the A. Grenville and William Davis Courthouse opened on Hurontario Street, in Brampton.
 It is named in honour of both Bill Davis and his father.

 Mr. Davis is still active in the community and educational issues.
-He sits on the committee responsible for bringing the new university to Brampton!
+He sat on the committee examining where to put a new university in Brampton a few years ago.

 Photos and content courtesy of PAMA